MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

 1. **Expand Chart**: Shows the chart in full screen mode.
 The chart is still interactive in expanded mode.
 2. **Refresh**: Refreshes the records in the chart.
-3. **View Records**: To view the chart and the underlying records together.The chart navigate to the entity's grid home page, with the corresponding view and chart.
+3. **View Records**: See the chart and the underlying records together.
+This opens the chart and the corresponding records.
 4. **Tool tips**: Hover your mouse over the chart to see a tooltip that provides quick information about that area of the chart.